alexanderepstein/Sandman/README.md

 ## Install

 ### Mac
-Open up a new finder window and go to the Applications folder.
-Then drag the Insomnia.app from the Insomnia dmg to the Applications folder.
+Drag the Insomnia.app from the Insomnia dmg to the Applications folder.
 Double Clicking on the app should run it and it could be kept in the dock from here.

 ### Linux
 Open up a terminal and navigate to the folder containing the downloaded installer files and run